 I still had the box I got originally when I wanted to take her to the vet before she disappeared.
 While we bathed her (which she didn’t like but was too weak to fight against), my friends prepared the box for her.

 They made a little warm bed for her of my hoodie, and put food and water in two empty, clean ashtrays.
 I updated Sarah that we found her and arranged to take her to the vet first thing in the morning.
-She cut such a miserable little figure huddled in the box.
+The now former stay cat was such a miserable little figure huddled in the box.
 We gave her some attention and then we left her alone as we didn’t want to stress her out any more than she already was.

 I was secretly hoping that she would have the strength to jump up on to my bed in the middle of the night for a warm, comforting cuddle.
 She didn’t.
 Regardless, I slept really well that night knowing that Fengmi’s life has just changed.